Skip to main content

 Submit and wait for review

 Submit the form.
 The applicant page will switch to “Application received.”
 Reviews typically complete in under 24 hours — often faster during business hours.
-You’ll be DM’d on X when there’s a decision; you can also check status at /create any time.
-If you haven’t heard back after 48 hours, email support@blockforecast.io.
+To find out if you’ve been approved, check /create — your wallet’s status is shown there.
+If you’re still in pending after 48 hours, email support@blockforecast.io.

 What happens after you submit

 Once your application is under review, the team checks your example markets against the resolvability and quality criteria.
-Most decisions land in under 24 hours and are delivered via X DM on the handle you provided.
+Most decisions land in under 24 hours.
+There’s no outbound notification — check your status at /create (the page reads creator_status from your profile and renders a state-specific view).
 If approved: your wallet is upgraded to creator status immediately.
-You can access /create right away and launch your first market — the wizard rehydrates any draft you started before applying, so you pick up where you left off.
-If not approved: the X DM explains which criteria weren’t met and whether you can reapply.
-Common reasons for rejection are ambiguous example markets or no clear distribution plan — both of which are fixable with a revised submission.
-The form pre-fills with your previous answers when you reapply.
+The next time you load /create you’ll see the market-creation wizard.
+If you started a draft before applying, the wizard rehydrates it from localStorage so you pick up where you left off.
+If not approved: /create shows the rejection reason recorded by the reviewer plus a “Reapply” button.
+Common reasons are ambiguous example markets or no clear distribution plan — both fixable with a revised submission.
+The reapply form pre-fills with your previous answers.

 What to do while you wait